tompaana/intermediator-bot-sample/README.md

 * `IsAggregationSetIfRequired` is a boolean, read-only property.
 The value will be true, if aggregation is required and a valid aggregation channel exists or if aggregation is not required.
-Essentially this value will indicate whether the manager instance is ready to function or not.
+Essentially this value will indicate whether the manager instance is ready to serve requests or not.

 #### Methods ####